Developing partnerships to achieve results

 In Europe, the European Association of Chemical Distributors (Fecc) and European Chemical Industry Council (Cefic) signed a partnership agreement on the implementation and use of the Responsible Care name and logo.
 This agreement between Fecc and Cefic is in line with ICTA’s objective to extend Responsible Care/Responsible Distribution throughout the chemical community and to sectors allied with the chemical distribution industry such as chemical distributors, traders and transporters.

 In America, the National Association of Chemical Distributors (NACD) and the American Chemistry Council (ACC) have also signed an agreement to closely cooperate in the promotion and performance of their respective environmental, health, safety, and security initiatives: Responsible Distribution and Responsible Care.
 The objective is to recognise and support the continued communication and support between manufacturers and distributors of the two organisations and the success that these respective programmes have had.

-A supplementary RD/RC Third Party Verified (TPV) logo can be awarded by ICCTA Member Associations to member companies who are Third Party Verified (TPV).
-The use of the logo by a member company is not mandatory, but its use is recommended once its award has been granted by the ICCTA Member Association.
+A supplementary RD/RC Third Party Verified (TPV) logo can be awarded by ICTA Member Associations to member companies who are Third Party Verified (TPV).
+The use of the logo by a member company is not mandatory, but its use is recommended once its award has been granted by the ICTA Member Association.

-The RD/RC TPV logo may be awarded by ICCTA Member Associations to member companies who comply with the following requirements:
+The RD/RC TPV logo may be awarded by ICTA Member Associations to member companies who comply with the following requirements:

-2. Give permission, where required, for the ICCTA Member Association, or a verification body, to access the assessment report, to enable compliance with the ICCTA Member Association RD/RC programme to be validated.
+2. Give permission, where required, for the ICTA Member Association, or a verification body, to access the assessment report, to enable compliance with the ICTA Member Association RD/RC programme to be validated.